DFE-Digital/publish-teacher-training/guides/adr/0016-model-school-relationships-with-gias-backed-join-tables.md

 - Leaves location-based search querying a duplicated and increasingly bloated table.
 - Leaves `Site` school data stale when the source GIAS record changes.
 - Keeps bulk provider-school additions dependent on long-running asynchronous writes to the old model.
-- Leaves main-site behaviour implicit and harder to validate.
+- Leaves legacy site-code behaviour implicit and harder to validate.
 - Makes search, API, publishing and rollover changes harder to align.
 - Does not provide a clean provider-school relationship for course-school records to reference.

-### 2. Keep `Site` for main sites and add GIAS-backed relationships alongside it
+### 2. Add GIAS-backed relationships but keep some school data in `Site`

-Introduce provider-school and course-school relationships, but continue treating main sites as `Site` records.
+Introduce provider-school and course-school relationships, but continue treating some legacy school/location behaviour as `Site` records.

 #### Pros

 - Reduces some dependency on `Site` for ordinary school relationships.
-- Keeps the legacy main-site representation intact during migration.
+- Keeps legacy `Site`-based behaviour intact during migration.
 - Can be introduced gradually.

 #### Cons